Member Updates

 Not really sure what an HMO really is?
 Do you only “Kinda, sorta” understand deductibles?
 Health insurance seems to have a language of its own and you want to be sure you’re choosing the right plan.
 Here, we’ll try to help you by explaining some of the most common terms you’ll see while you’re shopping for insurance.
 Co-insurance If a health care service has co-insurance, you pay a percentage (part) of the cost for that service.
 Usually, you start to pay co-insurance after you meet your deductible.
 It is not a fixed cost like a co-pay.
 The amount you pay depends on the total cost of the service.
 Co-pay A fixed price you pay when you get certain health care services.
 Not all services require a co-pay.
 Deductible The total amount you must pay in a plan year before your plan will pay for part or all of your services.
 Some services may not have a deductible.
 They may be free or just have a co-pay, even though you haven’t met the deductible yet.
 HMO HMO stands for Health Maintenance Organization.
 If you choose a plan that is an HMO, you must use in-network providers in order to get your services covered.
 If you go to an out-of-network provider, the plan won’t cover the cost of your care, except in an emergency.
 If you enroll in [...]

-If you are renewing your health insurance through the Health Connector for 2018, or are applying for the first time, the deadline to complete your enrollment for coverage that starts January 1 is December 23, 2017.
+If you are renewing your health insurance through the Health Connector for 2017, or are applying for the first time, the deadline to complete your enrollment for coverage that starts January 1 is December 23, 2016.
 Take action now to be sure that you’ve completed these steps to finish your January 1st enrollment: Complete all of the required information to find out what type of coverage or savings you qualify for, like tax credits, a ConnectorCare plan, or MassHealth.
 Make sure your information is as up-to-date as possible if you are a renewing member.
-If you qualify for a Health Connector or ConnectorCare plan, you can use our Shopping Guides and new Plan Comparison tool to help find a quality health and dental plan to meet your needs and budget.
-Once you choose a plan, you must make your first premium payment, in full, by December 23, 2017 for your coverage to start January 1, 2017.
+If you qualify for a Health Connector or ConnectorCare plan, you can use our Shopping Guides and new Provider Search tool to help find a quality health and dental plan to meet your needs and budget.
+Once you choose a plan, you must make your first premium payment, in full, by December 23, 2016 for your coverage to start January 1, 2017.
 You can set up monthly recurring payments online so your bill will always be paid on time each month.
-There are 3 ways to make a payment: online, by mail, or in-person at a Walk-in Center.
+There are 4 ways to make a payment.
 Learn about them now → If you are a renewing member and have already set up automatic recurring payments, then you do not need to set up a new recurring payment.
-Your new premium will be deducted on December 22nd, even if you enrolled in a plan with a different insurance company. [...]
+Your new premium will be deducted on December 22nd, even if you enrolled in a plan with a different insurance company.
+Congratulations.
+Once you have finished your enrollment, [...]

 Go to Top